farapara/capstone-project/README.md

 ## Welcome to my Capstone Project 👩🏼‍💻

 Hello there, this is my Capstone Project for the neue fische Web Development Bootcamp.
-My app is called "Going Places" and is a travel social media app, where toys are talking vacations and seeing the world 🌎 and post their memories!
+My app is called "Going Places" and is a travel social media app, where toys are taking vacations and seeing the world 🌎 and post their memories!

 ---